 Trustee, Harry A. Blackmun Scholarship Foundation

-Senior Fellow and Member of the Board, Migration Policy Institute
+Chairman of the Board of Trustees, Migration Policy Institute

 Director, Human Rights First

 Director, Protect Our Beaches, Inc.